Posrabi/flashy/README.md

 ### TODOs:

-- Deploy somewhere cheap (preferably locally on a Raspberry-Pi).
+- Deploy somewhere cheap (preferably locally on a Raspberry-Pi, cloud is too expensive at this level).
 - Deploy to Playstore.
 - Friends, rankings.
 - Client versus mode (gRPC bidirectional streams in Java).